Tayside Fire and Rescue Service: Executive Command

-Tayside Fire and Rescue was led by Chief Fire Officer Stephen Hunter and managed through two functional heads: Service Delivery and Service Support.
-Mr Hunter liaises closely with the members of the Tayside Fire and Rescue Board who are responsible for providing direction for the organisation.
+Tayside Fire and Rescue Service was led by Chief Fire Officer Stephen Hunter and managed through two functional heads: Service Delivery and Service Support.
+Mr Hunter liaises closely with the members of the Tayside Fire and Rescue Service Board who are responsible for providing direction for the organisation.
 His vision to "To provide the highest standard of fire safety and emergency response services to the communities we serve" is communicated throughout the organisation using all avenues available from, newsletters, core briefs, breakfast with the Chief, intranet etc.

 Our Deputy Chief Fire Officer leads the Service Delivery business stream, overseeing Community Safety and Risk Management whilst driving forward the Prevention and Intervention Aims of the organisation.
 Service Delivery include the departments who interact frequently with the public providing them with an efficient emergency response and effective risk reduction advice.

 Our Assistant Chief Fire Officer leads the Service Support business stream, overseeing Technical Services, Corporate Services and Personnel Services, whilst driving forward the People and Performance Aims of the organisation.
 These departments provide the expertise and resources which allow the service delivery departments to meet the needs of the people in the Tayside area.